that-faceless-coder/flashlist3r/README.md

+Please dont clone.
+Currently broken and being worked on

 # thatfacelesscoder

 Flashlist3r is a python2 based program that enumerates subdomains of any given domain.This program gives you access to over 100+ subdomains depending on the domain you are enumerating.Its recommend for Pentesters, Security Researchers and Bug Hunters